Adoption Books for Parents

 Real Parents, Real Children: Parenting the Adopted Child by Holly van Gulden and Lisa M. Bartels-Rabb.
 This is a great resource.

-Raising Adopted Children, Revised Edition: Practical Reassuring Advice for Every Adoptive Parent by Lois Ruskai Melina.
-Another great book.
-It provides an overview of many of issues surrounding adoptive parenting, such as attachment, contact with biological family, and adopting older children.
+Raising Adopted Children, Revised Edition: Practical Reassuring Advice for Every Adoptive Parent by Lois Ruskai Melina – Written by an adoptive mother, Raising Adopted Children draws upon the latest research in psychology, sociology and medicine to guide parents through all stages of their adopted child’s development.
+It provides an overview of many of issues surrounding adoptive parenting such as attachment, contact with biological family and adopting older children.
+A fantastic resource!

 Making Sense of Adoption: A Parent’s Guide by Lois Ruskai Melina.
 Anything by Lois Melina is worth reading.
 She is wise and practical.

 The Open Adoption Experience – A Complete Guide for Adoptive and Birth Families by Lois Ruskai Melina is an authoritative and reassuring guide to the issues and concerns of adoptive and birth families through all stages of the open adoption relationship.

 Twenty Things Adoptive Kids Wish Their Adoptive Parents Knew by Sherrie Eldridge – This book, written by an adoptee, gives insight to understanding the nature of adoption from the adoptees perspective, which can be quite different than the adoptive parent perspective.
 We interviewed Sherrie Eldridge on one of the first Creating a Family Radio Show.